rdz-oss/BattyBirdNET-Pi/README.md

 * Log in as user 'birdnet', leave password empty
 * Settings -> Advanced Settings -> Bat Classifier (use USA or UK)
 * The system will reboot, wait two minutes refresh browser

+### Making the system available online

+* You should activate https by adding an URL with https:// prefix to 'Tools - Settings - Advanced Settings - Custom URL'
+* You can set up a Domain name, if you own one (you need to set the DNS information with your domain provider correctly), or use an URL from a DynDNS service.
+Follow their instructions.
+* Set complex passwords for the Webinterface as well as the underlying Linux system/user
+* Setup a firewall e.g. using ufw, allowing only https and if you want ssh
+* Update the underlying Raspberry Pi OS frequently to benefit from security fixes
+* If you are in a home setting, you will need to enable a port forwarding in your router (to the BattyBirdNET-Pi)
+* Update your router firmware frequently (automatically is best) and setup your router firewall

 </br></br>